qchemlab-embedding/2023-07-14-workshop/_episodes/02-basics.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-We will make sense of this information during this morning.
+We will make sense of this information during this workshop.

 Let us now **create two files**.